lucidworks/zeppelin-solr/README.md

 # Zeppelin Solr Interpreter

-* Interpreter built with SolrCloud backend and allows user to issue Solr queries and display the results in Zeppelin UI
+* Interpreter built with Apache Solr as backend and allows user to issue Solr queries and display results in the Zeppelin UI

 ### Installation
 1. Download and untar [Apache Zeppelin](https://zeppelin.apache.org/download.html) distribution if you don't have it already (Go lite or all)